What is a Thermal Cooker?

 - Time-saving – prepare meals early in the day and then forget until ready to finish any preparations.

 Compare the features of different brands and models to decide which one suits you best.
-Thermal cookers with two pots are ideal as a main meal can be prepared in the larger pot and a dessert or another part of the meal prepared in the smaller pot.
+Thermal cookers with two pots are ideal as a main meal can be prepared in the larger pot and a dessert or another part of the meal, such as rice, prepared in the smaller pot.
 Some thermal cookers come with just one inner pot, which may be preferable for some people.

 Heat retention in a thermal cooker is dependent on thermal mass.
-Meaning that the more food that is being prepared the longer the heat is retained.
+Meaning that the more food that is being prepared in the thermal cooker, the longer the heat is retained.
 Smaller meals will cool faster.

 As Thermal Cookers use the retained heat of the food to continue cooking once placed in the insulated outer pot, it is important to make sure the food is covered in liquid or a sauce so that the heat is equally distributed throughout the cooking process.

-All the top level cookers with heavy stainless steel based pots are going to perform the best and should last many years.
+All the top-level thermal cookers with heavy stainless steel based pots are going to perform the best and should last many years.
 Less expensive models will perform well although they tend to have thinner bases which means it is easier to burn food during the initial cooking on a heat source.
 Once in the outer pot, the food will not burn.

 - Consider how many people will the meals be prepared for when deciding on the size needed?